zach-chairez/New-Site/content/post/imdb-sentiment-analysis/index.md

 We predict (in Test set 5) the probability of finding the word "the" given a positive text entry is 58.54 % while the actual probability is 77.78 %
 ```

-As shown above, the predicted probablities of finding the word "the" given a positive text entry, on average, are close to the actual accuracies of $ \sim60%$, however the predictions themselves are not entirely accurate.
+As shown above, the predicted probabilities of finding the word "the" given a positive text entry, on average, are close to the actual accuracies of $\sim60$%, however the predictions themselves are not entirely accurate.
 This follows in parallel to the results we saw above with the negative text entries.

 In this next section, we'll create dictionaries for the words that appear in all, positive, and negative text entries.
 We'll then locate the most common, and in turn, the most useful words we believe will help us to identify a future potential text entry as a positive or negative movie review.